Pemetrexed Disodium

 Hematologic and GI toxicity

 Folic acid and vitamin B 12 supplementation should be taken to reduce treatment-related hematologic and GI toxicity.
-Ensure patient is taking low-dose folic acid supplement or multivitamin with folic acid daily, starting 7 days before first dose of pemetrexed, during treatment, and for 21 days following last dose of pemetrexed.
+Ensure patient is taking low-dose folic acid supplement or multivitamin containing folic acid daily, starting 7 days before first dose of pemetrexed, during treatment, and for 21 days following last dose of pemetrexed.
 Ensure patient receives 1 IM injection of vitamin B 12 during the week preceding the first dose of pemetrexed and then every 3 cycles thereafter.
 Subsequent doses may be administered the same day as pemetrexed.

 NSAIDs